-After no questions or comments were brought before the Board, Mr. Megna asked the Members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.
+No questions or comments were brought before the Board, so Mr. Megna asked the members for a motion to adopt the Resolution, the move was seconded and the Directors approved the Resolution.

-Resolution No. 2009-20: Designating the Corporation's internal control officer.
+Resolution No. 2013-09: Appointing Mary Beth Labate as the Corporation's Co-Executive Director.